 Another alternative explanation for the results relies on the short-lived nature of unconscious effects (Greenwald et al., 1996).
 As reaching responses are a relatively long ongoing procedure, they might be less affected by short-lived effects.
 However, this interpretation does not align with the cluster-based permutation results which show that the primes exerted their effects almost throughout the entire movement.
 In addition, given that the reaction times of the two measures differed by 60ms only (Mreaching = 594.62, Mkeyboard = 535.49), this explanation seems unlikely, since if the effect vanished too quickly for affecting reaching, it should have also faded away for keyboard presses.
 Thus, it seems like the lower SNR is a more plausible explanation for the results.

 To conclude, although no advantage in effect size was found for motion tracking, this study does suggest that it might be a fruitful venue for future research.
 First, the effects are comparable to those found when using a keyboard response measure of unconscious processing.
 Second, it provides rich data and online sensitivity that is not possible with a keyboard measure.
-This opens the gate to also exploring the temporal aspects of unconscious effects on behavior.
+This opens the gate to delve into the temporal aspects of unconscious effects on behavior.
 Thus, when taken together, these results should encourage researchers to further explore the features and potential in movement tracking as a tool for studying unconscious processes, and devise new analyses and parameters that could be extracted from it in order to expand our knowledge of processes taking place without consciousness.

 Supplementary materials

-Bibliography
+Supplementary Figure 1.
+Hierarchy of the tree used in the Tree-BH method to correct for multiple comparisons.
+Nodes are statistical tests and their corrected p-values appear next to each test's name.
+Significant statistical tests that passed the adjusted alpha are marked in red.

+References

 Abrams, R. L., Klinger, M. R., & Greenwald, A. G. (2002).
 Subliminal words activate semantic categories (not automated motor responses).
 Psychonomic Bulletin & Review, 9(1), 100–106. https://doi.org/10.3758/BF03196262